B12 Injections Near Me

 How much does a B12 Injection Cost?

-At the Vitamin Suite in Burnley, we offer B12 injections for £30 per injection.
+At the Vitamin Suite in Burnley, we offer B12 injections for £30 – £35 per injection.
+We offer two types of Vitamin B12, Hydroxocobalamin (Which costs £30) and Methylcobalamin (Which costs £35).
 To arrange a appointment please call us 0333 772 1630 or email us at admin@vitaminsuite.co.uk

 Scroll to Top